Amazing St. Kitts Attractions

 If you want to explore further, you can hop onto the ferry and visit our sister island of Nevis.
 An island tour there includes visits to downtown Charleston, the Nevis Botanical Garden, a few charming plantation inns, galleries and museums.
 Ferries run back and forth several times a day.

 Water Adventures on St. Kitts

 Enjoy the crystal blue waters however you like.
-Whether you prefer scuba diving, deep sea fishing, sailing voyage or catamaran tour, you'll have plenty of opportunities to get to know this slice of paradise up close and personal.
-Additional activities include assorted full and half-day boating and snorkeling adventures.
+Whether you prefer scuba diving, deep sea fishing, a sailing voyage or catamaran tour, you'll have plenty of opportunities to get to know this slice of paradise up close and personal.
+Additional activities include assorted full- and half-day boating and snorkeling adventures.

 Land-based adventures are numerous, exciting and unique to the historic island.
-Right at Ottley's you'll find the onsite rainforest ravine, plus other walks, gardens and paths will provide hours of fascinating exploration, always with the possibility of a Vervet Monkey crossing your path or watching from the trees above.
-Or you can use one the bikes at Ottley's to go higher into the hills, along the old sugar cane trails.
-Guided can be easy, on a pleasant rainforest walk, or strenuous, if you want to trek all the way up Mt.
+Right at Ottley's you'll find the onsite rain forest ravine as well as other walks, gardens and paths that will provide hours of fascinating exploration, always with the possibility of a Vervet Monkey crossing your path or watching from the trees above.
+You can also use one of the bikes at Ottley's to go higher into the hills, along the old sugar cane trails.
+Guided can be easy on a pleasant rain forest walk, or strenuous, if you want to trek all the way up Mt.
 Liamuiga.
 We can arrange for knowledgeable and friendly guides for a number of explorations.
-The newest attraction is the zipline adventure, which traverses rainforest ravines on an exciting course of ropes, all well-managed to assure safety.
+The newest attraction is the zipline adventure, which traverses rain forest ravines on an exciting course of ropes, all well-managed to assure safety.

 St. Kitts Attractions